Queen Elizabeth’s Pirates: Heroes or Villains?

 However, when James I came to the throne following Elizabeth’s death in 1603, the tide turned against Raleigh.
-The aging buccaneer was found guilty in a rigged trial of being part of a plot to depose the king and sentenced to death.
+The aging buccaneer was found guilty in a rigged trial of being part of a plot to depose the king; he was sentenced to death.
 James, in what tudorplace.com describes as a “grotesque exhibition of royal clemency … issued a pardon for Raleigh but he was to be kept a prisoner in the Tower of London.”

 He spent a dozen years behind bars before being released to search for the fabled El Dorado, the lost city of gold.
 Of course, he didn't find it because it never existed.